-- providing a clearer overview - Building Renovation Passports and one-stop-shops. - Improving the quality of the Energy Performance Certification scheme, together with the development of reliable building passports.
+- The development of energy performance monitoring and support tools, such as Building Renovation Passports and One-Stop Shops. - Detailing the financing and implementation timeline of suggested measures. - Improving the quality of the Energy Performance Certification scheme, together with the development of reliable building passports.